aws/eks-anywhere/docs/content/en/docs/concepts/clusterworkflow.md

 Creating new bootstrap cluster
 ```

-After this point the bootstrap cluster is installed, but not yet fully configured.
+After this point, the bootstrap cluster is installed but not yet fully configured.

 ### Continuing cluster creation